jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-SettingUpYourBoard.md

 ### CONNECT YOUR BOARD
 First, plug the Feather board into your computer with a USB cable.
 It should mount as a "volume" on your computer, like a USB thumb drive.
 If your computer asks you to connect the device as a keyboard, just exit out of the prompt (we'll cover this later).

-If the board doesn't show up:
-* Check your USB connection
+If the board doesn't show up, check your USB connection – often, it's just that your board isn't getting enough power:
 * Make sure you're not using a "charge-only" USB cable
 * Don't use a USB hub
 * Try another USB port on your computer
-* If none of those work, contact Adafruit customer service: they're super responsive and very helpful
+* If none of these work, try the [Feather troubleshooting page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/troubleshooting) or contact Adafruit customer service: they're super responsive and very helpful

 The board's volume should be named `CIRCUITPY`.
 Open it up and let's look inside...